 Situated only a couple of meters away from the cathedral, Museo das Peregrinacións provides visitors with a chance to learn more about the origins of Camino de Santiago and its pilgrims.
-The Museo explains the importance of the relics of Saint James to the pilgrims, and also demonstrates the cult of the apostle through religious objects and ancient artifacts.
+The Museo explains the importance of the relics of Saint James to the pilgrims and demonstrates the apostle’s cult through religious objects and ancient artifacts.

 Here, you will also be able to learn more about the influence of Camino de Santiago on the city itself and its artistic guilds.
 Museo das Peregrinacións has two sites – the one that’s just across the cathedral and the other that’s situated on Calle de San Miguel.

 One of the most well-known dishes of Galicia is cooked octopus, or “Pulpo.”
 There are many seafood restaurants in Santiago de Compostela that are suitable for all budgets.
 So, if you arrive in the city as a weary and hungry Camino pilgrim, make sure to visit one of these local fish restaurants; you won’t be disappointed.
 Santiago is home to some of the best tapas I had along the Camino, second only to Pamplona.